 Equity, diversity, and inclusion are central to Camosun's culture and values.
 Defining these ideas through a community-led process will enhance a common core of understanding and lead to the development of policy and practices for how we relate to students, employees and the wider community.

-Equity, Diversity, & Inclusion Policy is ready for approval
+Equity, Diversity, & Inclusion Policy finalized

 Thank you to those who offered their thoughts.
 The survey has now closed, and the Education Policy Team will review your feedback regarding the policy.